-The tank, approximately 120' long, 12' wide and 8' deep, offers a 90' test length in which test bodies can be towed, subjected to wave action or both.
+The tank, approximately 120' long, 12' wide and 8' deep, offers a 90' test length in which test bodies can be towed, subjected to wave action, or both.
 The Tow Tank is used for a variety of ocean engineering research projects as well as commercial science.
-The tank recently underwent extensive upgrades.
 Click here to learn more.

-The tank has recently been updated to include an on-board electronics cabinet which provides enough continuous on-board power to run state-of-the-art measurement tools, e.g. particle image velocimetry (PIV).
+The tank includes an on-board electronics cabinet which provides enough continuous on-board power to run state-of-the-art measurement tools, e.g. particle image velocimetry (PIV).
 It also contains auxiliary servo drives for automated instrument positioning and/or turbine speed control.
-The new data acquisition system allows streaming of measurement data over Ethernet to the main host PC, providing improved integration and synchronization.
+The data acquisition system allows streaming of measurement data over Ethernet to the main host PC, providing improved integration and synchronization.

 Wave creation is possible using a hydraulic flapper style wavemaker which can produce 2 to 5 second waves of maximum amplitude 0.5m.
 The wave destruction or ‘beach’ is a saw tooth style geo-textile construction which has an average 92% efficiency in the frequency range specified.